blockmatic-icebox/powerstack/README.md

 - https://kentcdodds.com/blog/usememo-and-usecallback
 - https://medium.com/@sdolidze/react-hooks-memoization-99a9a91c8853

-### typescript types or interfaces?
+### Typescript types or interfaces?

 Always use interface for public API's definition when authoring a library or 3rd party ambient type definitions.

 Use type for your React Component Props and State, because it is more constrained.

+### File names

+- PascalCase for all react components.  eg. `AddUser.tsx`
+- camelCase for hooks files. eg. `useSubscription.tsx`
+- lowercase with dash separator for package folders and names. eg.  `eosio-hooks-transit`

 ## Examples

 The TELOS DreamStack project starters follow this architecture and patterns.